Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Hotels in Budapest

-• For something affordable near Budapest Keleti station with decent reviews try the inexpensive Baross City Hotel just across the road or the Elit Hotel two minutes walk down the road.
+For something affordable near Budapest Keleti with decent reviews try the inexpensive Baross City Hotel just across the road or the Elit Hotel two minutes walk down the road.
 Also consider the Hotel Bristol, an inexpensive 4-star hotel 550m 8-minute walk from the station with great reviews.
 But perhaps the best hotel near Keleti station is the Intercity Hotel, just across the square, this would be my choice here.

-• For something special & historic, the luxurious 5-star Corinthia Hotel is the Grande Dame of Budapest hotels.
+For something luxurious & historic, the 5-star Corinthia Hotel is the Grande Dame of Budapest hotels.
 Opened in 1896 as the Grand Hotel Royal, it was almost certainly the inspiration for the 2014 film The Grand Budapest Hotel, made 2 years after film-maker Wes Anderson stayed here.
 It's a superb hotel with a great spa and an excellent breakfast - with choice of dry or sweet champagne included.
 It's 20 minutes walk from Keleti station or 9 minutes by taxi.
 It's a !5 minute walk or a few minutes by taxi or number 4 or 6 tram from Nyugati station.

 Also historic and top notch, the New York Palace Hotel opened in 1894 and houses the famous New York Cafe on its ground floor.
 It's 15 minutes walk from Keleti station and gets fabulous reviews.